-Figure 3 - Bias in study effort for different taxonomic groups, shown by the difference between the percentage of sites at which they were investigated for each disturbance type and the percentage of total global biomass that each group represents understudied (Figure 3).
-While nematodes were neglected for all disturbances, this was particularly true for fire.
-Meanwhile groups such as mites and springtails were studied at a greater percentage of sites than represented by their global biomass, indicating a bias towards studying these groups, especially in studies of precipitation change (Figure 3).
-There were smaller positive biases towards studying centipedes, millipedes, spiders, and scorpions.
+Figure 3 - Bias in study effort for different taxonomic groups, shown by the difference between the percentage of sites at which they were investigated for each disturbance type and the percentage of total global biomass that each group represents.
+The x axis is organised in order of descending body size.